-Associate Professor Payal Saxena
+Professor Payal Saxena

 BE (Hons), M Biomed E, MBBS (Hons), FRACP

 Prof Saxena performs a range of procedures including gastroscopy, colonoscopy, Endoscopic Ultrasound (EUS) and Endoscopic Retrograde Cholangiopancreatography (ERCP).
-She has received expert training in specialist areas including interventional EUS, advanced resection techniques for early gastrointestinal cancer including endoscopic submucosal dissection and removal of subepithelial tumors, endoscopic treatment of reflux disease, gastroparesis, Barrett's.
+She has received expert training in specialist areas including interventional EUS, advanced resection techniques for early cancers including endoscopic submucosal dissection and removal of subepithelial tumors, endoscopic treatment of reflux disease, gastroparesis, Barrett's.

 Prof Saxena has a special interest in pancreatic disease including pancreatic cancer screening, pancreatic cysts, acute/chronic pancreatitis and pancreatic insufficiency.
 She contributes to the International Cancer of the Pancreas Screening Consortium and International Registry.

-Dr Saxena is involved in postgraduate teaching and passionate about ongoing research.
+Prof Saxena is involved in postgraduate teaching and passionate about ongoing research.
 She has many professional memberships including the Gastroenterological Society of Australia, American Gastroenterology Association, American Society for Gastrointestinal Endoscopy, Natural Orifice Surgery Consortium for Assessment and Research (NOSCAR) and Australasian Neurogastroenterology and Motility Association.